 - If you deal with events and festivals organization, your goal may be to increase attendance and ticket sales.

 - If you have a blog, your goal may be to increase the number of visits and followers.

-Having chosen your goal, keep in mind that email marketing itself is focused on establishing trustful relationships with your clients and every your goal should be achieved by caring for your customer.
+Having chosen your goal, keep in mind that email marketing itself is focused on establishing trusting relationships with your clients, and all of your goals can be achieved by caring about your customers.

-This step may be the most challenging if you do it from the scratch.
-Still, it is one of the most important.
-Success of your email campaigns depends on target audience you send them to.
+This step is the most challenging if you start from scratch.
+Still, this somewhat challenging step is one of the most important.
+The success of your email campaigns depends on the target audience you send them to.

-Permission to send email is performed via opt-in and double opt-in.
-Double opt-in is a great marketing technic.
-It means that a user confirms his desire to receive your emails twice.
-Some businesses avoid this practice, thinking that it does harm to their mailing lists, but it’s not true.
-Users, showing their desire twice, are really interested in what you are doing and you are likely to meet their needs.
+Permission to send emails can be gathered via opt-in and double opt-in.
+Double opt-in is a great marketing technology; a user confirms their desire to receive your emails twice.
+Some businesses avoid this practice, thinking that it harms their mailing lists; in actuality, it improves your mailing list.
+Users who showed their desire to subscribe twice, they are interested in what you are doing, and you are likely to meet their needs.

-All marketers are eager to find out the answer to this question.
+Marketers are always eager to answer this question.

 We offer you some tips on effective subscription form:

 - Make it short, simple, and state the purpose for a user to subscribe.

 - Make your “Sign up” button a real call to action.
 It should be easily visible.